MostafaGamalSayed/vue-deck.gl-suite/docs/maplibre/maplibre-basemap.md

 | `update:bearing`          | Emitted when the `bearing` (rotation) changes.                                              |
 | `update:pitch`            | Emitted when the `pitch` (tilt) property changes.                                            |

-For a complete list of events, refer to the [MapLibre GL Events Documentation](https://maplibre.org/maplibre-gl-js-docs/api/map/).

----

 ## Slots

 The `Map` component provides a `default` slot for adding custom content like layers, controls, popups, or markers.
 Example: